DocAI Security Overview

 We do not outsource any programming tasks, though we do work with third-party consultants to test and improve our security.

-It is important to note that Zuva DocAI is hosted within Microsoft’s Azure cloud platform, which is certified to SOC 2 Type II, ISO/ISE 27001:2013, and many others.
+It is also important to note that Zuva DocAI is hosted within Microsoft’s Azure cloud platform, which is certified to SOC 2 Type II, ISO/ISE 27001:2013, and many others.

 Information Security Policies